charleschan1108/import_export/README.md

 # import_export

-This package is designed to support companies to make informed decision pertaining to their cross boarder trading activities, especially during the pandemic.
+This package is designed to support companies from no matter what countries to make informed decision pertaining to their cross boarder trading activities, especially during the pandemic.

 ## Set up
 It is better to create a virtual environment for this project since it will not affect your existing python environment.